JR-ROS/jr_bot_ros/config/scripts/README.md

 The Docker environments used in this repository are hosted and built separately.
 Please see the documentation at their repository: https://github.com/eccentricOrange/int-brain-containers/

+The scripts should be run from the root of the repository.

 ## Quickstart guide for running Docker containers manually

 1. Pull the base image and build the container.